Monday, April 10, 2023

 Caterpillars of this savanna species feed on the leaves of violets.

-Purple Milkweed is one the Fritillary's favorites.
+Purple Milkweed is one the Fritillary's favorite nectar sources.

 July 10

 Purple Prairie Clover (pink), Early Goldenrod (yellow), Mountain Mint (white), and Wild Bergamot (lavender) blooming among Prairie Dropseed grass.
-Leadplant was purple, now making seeds, and looking kind of gray.
+The Leadplant was purple, now making seeds, and looking kind of gray.

 July 10